marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * It defines the SCHC compression for the recently defined CoAP options Echo (see {{coap-options-echo}}), Request-Tag (see {{coap-options-request-tag}}), EDHOC (see {{coap-options-edhoc}}), as well as Q-Block1 and Q-Block2 (see {{ssec-coap-extensions-block}}).

-* It updates the SCHC compression processing for the CoAP option OSCORE (see {{ssec-coap-extensions-oscore}}), in the light of recent developments related to the security protocol OSCORE as defined in {{I-D.ietf-core-oscore-key-update}} and {{I-D.ietf-core-oscore-groupcomm}}.
+* It updates the SCHC compression processing for the CoAP option OSCORE (see {{ssec-coap-extensions-oscore}}), also in the light of recent developments related to the security protocol OSCORE as defined in {{I-D.ietf-core-oscore-key-update}} and {{I-D.ietf-core-oscore-groupcomm}}.

 * It clarifies how the SCHC compression handles the CoAP payload marker (see {{payload-marker}}).